Severe Weather and Emergency Closings

 The university and buildings are closed.

 Classes are canceled and staff members may leave the workplace.
 Faculty and professional and scientific staff members whose responsibilities are not based upon a specific work schedule will be expected to make appropriate adjustments in their activities in consultation with their organizational unit.
-Other staff members will be expected to utilize compensatory time, vacation, or leave without pay for all hours involved during their regular work schedule.
+Other staff members will be expected to utilize compensatory time, vacation, or unpaid time off for all hours involved during their regular work schedule.
 With the approval of their supervisors, employees may make up lost time within the same work week or may elect to work their regularly scheduled hours even though the university may be closed to the general public or classes have been canceled.
 Staff members working in areas of the university that are vital to university operations and are not generally closed, such as food service, security, power plant, animal care, critical maintenance or snow removal functions should follow the specific policies and procedures established for their areas of operation.

 Official closings of the university have occurred only rarely.
-If the university is not officially closed, all
+If the university is not officially closed, all employees will be expected to work their normal hours unless they have received supervisory permission to be absent.
+Employees should promptly notify their immediate supervisor whenever it is impossible to report to work.